conan-io/conan-io.github.io/_posts/2024-11-28-Enhancing-ros-builds-with-Conan.markdown

 hello world navigation_package package
 ```

-## An example of using ROS with Conan
+## Integrating Conan Dependencies into the ROS Example

 Let's say we want to include an external library using Conan.
 In this case, we would create a navigation node that sends locations goals from a
 `yaml` file to our mobile robot.